 - Days needed: 3-5

 - Trail difficulty: moderate to hard

 - Elevation gain: 1600 ft at the highest point

 - Departing Location: Two Harbors

-The Trans-Catalina trail is one of the best hikes to do in California, whether you’re new to hiking or a seasoned backpacker.
-You have the option to do the entire trail at 38.5 miles or just do portions of it depending on how much time you have available, your fitness level and hiking expertise.
+The Trans-Catalina Trail is one of the best hikes to do in California, whether you’re new to hiking or a seasoned backpacker.
+You have the option to do the entire trail at 38.5 miles or just do portions of it depending on how much time you have available, your fitness level, and your hiking expertise.

 Although 38.5 miles can sound pretty intimidating (especially for first-time backpackers) you really have nothing to worry about.
 You’re never super far from civilization, most of the island has cell service and if you can’t make it to the next campsite, you have the option to hop on a shuttle to take you there.

 Plus the weather in Southern California is pretty mild so you’re almost guaranteed sunshine, clear skies, and pretty views – all year long.